Rena Shoshana Forester is a Yoga teacher, Health & Wellness Coach, and mentor with nearly 12 years of professional international experience.

 Neurodivergent individuals often experience the world in unique ways, which can influence how they interact with their environment, approach tasks, and manage social situations.
 For instance, people with ADHD and autism have difficulties with time management, completing tasks, or understanding social cues.

 Neurodivergence is often linked to an increased likelihood of experiencing mental health conditions like anxiety and depression.
-At the same time, neurodivergent individuals may demonstrate exceptional creativity, problem-solving abilities, or hyperfocus in certain areas of interest.
+At the same time, neurodivergent people may demonstrate exceptional creativity, problem-solving abilities, or hyperfocus in certain areas of interest.

 Ultimately, understanding and embracing neurodiversity can lead to better support systems in schools, workplaces, and social settings, helping individuals thrive despite these challenges.